TruCypher/AlphaCloud/README.md

 CostPerStorage = 0.001

 PaaS and IaaS users are technically the same, the only different is they have different authority on the DC.
-So the prices for these 2 boy is the same.
+So the prices for these 2 DC is the same.
 ```

 ## Analyze AlphaCloud